The Definitive Guide

 المعقودة

-Crispy golden potato fritters seasoned with aromatic cumin and fresh parsley.
-These delightful fritters are often tucked into fresh bread with harissa sauce, creating the perfect street food sandwich.
+Crispy golden potato fritters seasoned with cumin and fresh parsley, tucked into fresh bread with harissa sauce for the perfect street sandwich.

 Sfenj